 5. Entries must be in English or have English subtitles.

-6. Films that require a screening fee for exhibition are eligible for submission, but not eligible for juried awards.
+6. Films that require a screening fee for exhibition are may be submitted and may be selected, but are not eligible for juried awards.

-7. Films must be available for screening at the Indy Film Fest April 26-May 6, 2018.
+7. Films must be available for screening at the Indy Film Fest from May 2-12, 2019.

 SUBMISSION POLICIES AND PROCESSES

-1. All films must be submitted via Indy Film Fest’s FilmFreeway account.
+1. All films must be submitted via Indy Film Fest’s FilmFreeway account which can be found at https://indyfilmfest.org/submissions/.

 2. The preferred method for screener submission is online via Vimeo or YouTube.
 Indy Film Fest must be supplied with current password through the end of the festival.